darklife/darkriscv/README.md

 memory will add extra overhead, as well wait-states.
 In the tests I used only the blockRAM to simulate a unified memory with 3-wait-states.
-As long the instruction and data cache filling must share the same bus, the data operations are done before the instruction operation.
+As long the instruction and data cache filling must share the same bus, the data operations are done before the instruction operation and then the next instruction is fetched.
+I am not sure this scheme is fully safe, but the "hello world" code is working fine.

 In fact, when running the "hello world" code we get the following results: